top of page

 Their look of wonder evaporated when I told them the price of the bowl they were holding.
 I tried to explain how much work goes into each individual piece, how rare the wood is and that if anything I am not charging enough for my work but the damage was already done.

-They thanked me for my time and moved on.
-The reality was they couldn't put the bowl down fast enough and melt away back into the crowd.
+They put the bowl down like it was a primed grenade, thanked me for my time, and moved on.
+The reality was they couldn’t put it down fast enough before melting away back into the crowd.

-If you’d like to explore this topic further, I also wrote a post called “Why Are Craft Products So Expensive?”, where I break down the real costs behind handmade work and why small makers can’t compete with mass-produced pricing.
+If you’d like to explore where I believe some of these reactions come from, I also wrote a post called “Why Are Craft Products So Expensive?”, where I break down the real costs behind handmade work and why small makers can’t compete with mass-produced pricing.

 I wrote about this from a woodworker’s perspective in my post Why Aren’t We Planting More Trees in Ireland?, where I talk about the long-term value of timber and why replacing the trees we cut down matters for the future.